14 Focused Assessment- Musculoskeletal System/Mobility

 • Need for assistive devices

-2. Check alertness, medications, pain.
+2. Check alertness, medications, and pain levels.

 Ask relevant questions related to the musculoskeletal system, including pain, function, mobility, and activity level (e.g., arthritis, joint problems, medications, etc.).